 Waterfront dining in Key West often comes with a steep price.
 Not so at the Southernmost Beach Cafe.
 Here you'll find reasonable deals on casual local fare, especially at lunch.
 You don't have to be a guest at the Southernmost Hotel to enjoy their unobstructed views of the Atlantic.
 You can stroll in from the sand and have a seat in this open-air restaurant that offers a wide selection of sandwiches, salads and starters.
-At lunch, opt for the fish tacos or mango pulled pork sandwich.
-Dinner is a bit more formal (average the entree price is $25) with dishes like the herb crusted local grouper, sautéed artichokes and a citrus butter.
+At lunch, opt for tacos packed with the fish of the day or a Reuben Cuban sandwich stuffed with pulled pork, corned beef, Swiss, pickle and mustard.
+Dinner is a bit more formal (average the entree price is $25) with dishes like the macadamia crusted local grouper with mango salsa.
 Finish with their homemade Key lime pie on a crisp Oreo cookie crust.

 Caroline's Cafe is a favorite among tourists and locals alike for their generous portions at budget-friendly prices and a prime view of Duval Street.
 At this casual American restaurant, you'll find one of the best hamburgers in town as well as an excellent shrimp and bacon club sandwich.
 They also have a full menu with dishes like shrimp po' boy, jambalaya and jerk chicken.
 If you just want a light bite, appetizers include conch fritters, dolphin fingers, fried shrimp and more.
 Its location along the main drag ensures that there's usually a crowd (and sometimes a wait), but the staff is friendly and efficient.
 Plus the people-watching is excellent entertainment.
 Look out for Abby the rooster, who serves as a welcoming committee.